mrkkrp/kill-or-bury-alive/README.md

 kill-or-bury-alive-kill-with buffer-designator killing-function &optional simple
 ```

-Kill buffers selected by `buffer-designator` with `killing-function`.
+Kill buffers selected by the `buffer-designator` with `killing-function`.

-Normally, `killing-function` should be able to take one argument: buffer
+Normally, `killing-function` should be able to take one argument: a buffer
 object.
-However, you can use a function that operates on current buffer and
+However, you can use a function that operates on the current buffer
-doesn't take any arguments.
+and doesn't take any arguments.
 Just pass non-`nil` `simple` argument and
 `killing-function` will be wrapped as needed automatically.

 *This function should be used to configure the package, it cannot be called